 What is this major con?
 Here it is:

 As a result, Instagram might very well make some adjustments that mean that less and less of your followers see your posts in their feeds.
-When your engagement numbers start to dip?
+And when your engagement numbers start to dip?
 You’ll be far more inclined to foot the bill for some advertising.

 Plus, as more and more brands are present on social networks, the algorithms almost always assume that users will value a post from a friend or individual more than a sales message from a brand—which makes it that much tougher to get your content seen.

-From analytics to the option to run ads, there are plenty of Instagram business profile cons and pros associated with changing your brand’s Instagram profile over to a business account.
+From analytics to the option to run ads, there are plenty of Instagram business profile cons and pros associated with changing your brand’s account over to a business one.
 However, the potential lack of engagement is also something worth thinking over.
 If you can make up for the one Instagram Business Profile cons, you’ll be on your way to reaping some great advantages!

 Ultimately, it all comes down to personal preference.
 Think about your own brand, weigh these pros and cons, and then figure out what would work best for your account moving forward.